Kaiser-Yang/vimwiki/blog/2025/words.md

 # s/S

+## slate

+Slate is a dark grey rock that can easily be split into thin layers.

+The roof was made of slate.

 ## shock

 If someone is shocked by electrical equipment, they are injured or killed by an electric shock.